tgmarinho/BmiCalculatorRN/README.md

 ## Our Goal

-The objective is create the same app that [Angela Bauer](https://github.com/angelabauer) did with [Flutter](https://github.com/londonappbrewery/bmi-calculator-flutter), but instead of using Flutter I am using React Native.
+The objective is create the same app that [Angela Bauer](https://github.com/angelabauer) did with [App BMI Calc with Flutter](https://github.com/delacyr/bmi-calculator-flutter), but instead of using Flutter I am using React Native.

+Ps: This [repository](https://github.com/delacyr/bmi-calculator-flutter) is from my friend, he is taking Angela's course.

 ## Check it out